 - Does he seem more helpful?
-Does he seem to jump in to help with the smallest of things?
+Does he jump in to help with the smallest of things?

 - Does he want you to be a date for something?
 Maybe for the Christmas work party?
 For prom?

 - Imagine you got really sick or hurt and ended up in the hospital.
-How likely is your friend to visit you?
+How likely is it that your friend will visit you?

 - Do you ever hold hands?